nevatia/TATKAL/README.md

 # IRCTC Tatkal Ticket Booking Automation

 This repository provides a semi-automated script to assist in booking Tatkal tickets on [IRCTC](https://www.irctc.co.in) using Google Chrome.
 The script helps fill in login details, passenger information, and journey details to speed up the booking process.
+It needs chrome browser.

 ## Features
 - Auto-fills login credentials.